Perforated eardrum

 How is a perforated eardrum diagnosed?

-If a hearing test is performed for any reason, for example, if there is associated hearing loss, a test of the middle ear known as tympanometry is also usually performed.
+If a hearing test is performed for any reason, for example, if there is also suspected hearing loss, a test of the middle ear known as tympanometry is also usually performed.
 This can confirm whether a perforation is present.

 Causes include:

-• A sudden loud noise - for example, from a nearby explosion.
+A sudden loud noise - for example, from a nearby explosion.
 The shock waves and sudden sound waves can tear (perforate) the eardrum.
-This is often the most severe type of perforation and can lead to severe hearing loss and ringing in the ear (tinnitus).
+This is often the most severe type of perforation and it can lead to significant hearing loss and ringing in the ear (tinnitus).

-• Grommets.
+Grommets.
 These are tiny tubes that are placed through the eardrum.
-They allow air to pass in and out of the ear to stop the production of fluid that causes glue ear.
+They allow air to pass in and out of the middle ear to stop production of the fluid that causes glue ear.
 When a grommet falls out, there is a tiny hole left in the eardrum.
 This heals quickly in most cases.

 Cross-section of the ear